When Weapons Form What Faith, Life, and Business All Have in Common

 But it doesn’t define you.

 In business and in life, valleys will come.
-But the valley is not your identity.
+But the valley isn't your identity.

 It’s your training ground.